Ethos & Vision

 A programme of continuous professional development (within and beyond school) is set up for staff to develop knowledge of how to support learners with special educational needs.
 All members of staff receive core training to build up their 'tool box', and have the opportunity to share expertise with others, being supported to developing themselves through our appraisal system.

-As a part of a staff CPD in 2022 we collated our ideas about what we would like our learners to be doing in 10 years time...
+Our staff collated ideas about what we would like our learners to be doing in 10 years time...